fvaleri/strimzi-debugging/sessions/008/README.md

 $ klog snapshot abort-cmd 00000000000933607637.snapshot.dump --pid 173101 --producer-epoch 14
 ```

 As additional exercise, try to apply the above procedure to [this raw partition](/sessions/008/raw).
-We know
+We know that the
-that `__consumer_offsets-27` LSO is 913095344 and some consumer applications are blocked.
-You should get the following
+LSO for that partition is 913095344 and some consumer applications are blocked.
+You should get the following result for
-result for the first hanging transaction.
+the first hanging transaction.

 ```sh
 $KAFKA_HOME/bin/kafka-transactions.sh --bootstrap-server $BOOTSTRAP_URL abort --topic $TOPIC_NAME --partition $PART_NUM --producer-id 171100 --producer-epoch 1 --coordinator-epoch 34